 You are in an apartment

-Many apartment buildings, and especially dorms will not allow for a gun safe to be bolted to the floor.
+Many apartment buildings, and especially dorms will not allow for a gun safe to be bolted to the floor (of course there would always be this option).
 The obvious reason is due to damage.

 The best bet is to give a call to your apartment manager and see their thoughts before buying your gun safe!